 At Wildside we offer a can-do, grass roots approach to Earth’s uncertain future.
 We are a demonstration site and an open teaching platform, and we are active stewards of land.
 We explore practical ways — old and new — to achieve greater food and energy security for ourselves and our communities over the long run.
 We give special attention to our wild flora and fauna as they try to adapt to unprecedented changes in seasons, wind and weather.

 We are building a second, 800 ft² cottage, called Stone’s Throw.
 In the near future it will serve as a residence for our Founder and Executive Director, Sue Bridge.
 Further out it will be available as a teaching space and/or residence for interns.
 The original 1600 ft² cottage, Long View, is now home to our Resident Steward, a new position at Wildside as of 2021.
 The Wildside team is shifting our focus toward a more precise idea of food crops appropriate for climate change, nutrient value, and middle and long-term storage.

-We’re now refreshing our tax-deductible status – stay tuned!
-Your (soon-to-be) tax-deductible donation will help us continue this work!
+Your tax-deductible donation will help us continue our work!
 We have many projects in process and host groups of students, garden clubs, workshops and more.
-Help us continue the work and spread the work about resilience, community, self-sufficiency, and land care!
+Help us continue the work and spread the word about resilience, community, self-sufficiency, and land care!

 Visiting Wildside Gardens

 Now in our thirteenth year, Wildside has become a destination for forward-looking people: college groups, permaculture and garden clubs, granges, homesteaders and home builders, and teachers and classes from 4th grade through post-grad, with up to about 300 visitors a year in a normal year.
 To accommodate Covid restrictions we are now hosting occasional small groups for outside tours.